AMERICAN STUDIES THESIS

 American Studies Senior Honors Thesis

 The goal of an American Studies senior thesis is to write a paper that, with revision, could potentially be submitted for publication in an academic journal.
 This means, at a minimum, that the paper makes an original contribution to the existing scholarship in an area and uses primary sources.
-While such manuscripts are usually 35-80 pages long, depending on the field, one should not focus on length.
+While such manuscripts are usually 30-50 pages long, depending on the field, one should not focus on length.
 (Indeed, a scholar usually finds that good papers have to be shortened and shortened again before they can be published).
 Rather, you should focus on doing enough primary research to provide a compelling answer to a well-defined research question that gains its importance through contributing to the field of “American Studies,” broadly defined.
 It should make an original argument.

 This means, among other things, that you will need to find a model for the type of paper you are trying to write.
 A model paper does not have to be on the topic you are studying.
 The most useful models are in one’s field, use a methodology similar to the one’s own, and illustrate what it means to have a good introduction, literature review, and analysis.
 It is particularly important to find a model when writing in an interdisciplinary field like American Studies, because historians, literary scholars, and social scientists all organize these sections of their papers differently.